 $ sudo yum install falcon-sensor-1.0.0-407.el 6.x86 _64.r pm

-After you install the sensor, it will connect to the cloud and check for updates.
-This process typically takes less than five minutes and no reboot required.
+After you install the agent, it will connect to the cloud and check for updates.
+This process typically takes less than five minutes and no reboot is required.

 Step 3: Confirm that the sensor is running

-Unlike legacy endpoint security products, Falcon Host does not have a user interface on the endpoint.
+Unlike legacy endpoint security products, Falcon does not have a user interface on the endpoint.
 There are no icons in the Windows System Tray or on any status or menu bars on Mac or Linux.
-Installation verification methods:

 Windows: From the windows promptrRun the following command to ensure that “STATE” is “RUNNING”: